downshift-js/downshift/src/hooks/useSelect/README.md

 `useSelect` is a React hook that manages all the stateful logic needed to make the dropdown functional and accessible.
 It returns a set of props that are meant to be called and their results destructured on the dropdown's elements: its label, toggle button, list and list items.
-These are similar to the ones provided by vanilla `<Downshift>` to the children render prop.
+The props are similar to the ones provided by vanilla `<Downshift>` to the children render prop.

 These props are called getter props and their return values are destructured as